Image Credit: Lazy Artist Gallery / Pexels

 Does It Work?

 Yes.
-If you’ve tried intermittent fasting without losing signifcant weight read this: What to do if you aren’t losing weight while intermittent fasting
+If you’ve tried intermittent fasting without losing significant weight read this: What to do if you aren’t losing weight while intermittent fasting

 Is It Hard?